alttch/eva-hmi-block_ui/doc/dashboard.rst

 ---

 External UI URL used in QR code for smartphone application setup.
 Set to *document.location* if not specified.
-If your set up uses front-end or clients access UI via port-forwarding on external IP/domain, variable must be present in config.
+If your setup uses front-end or clients access UI via port-forwarding on external IP/domain, variable must be present in config.